TommyMart/Data_Visualisation_API/readme.md

 ### R8.
 Explain how to use this application’s API endpoints.
 Each endpoint should be explained, including the following data for each endpoint:

-Explain each endpoint / routes.
+Below we will explain each endpoint / routes.

-Include these for each:
+Including for each:
 * HTTP verb (get, post, patch, put)
 * Path or route ("/posts/1/comments/1" etc)
 * Any required body or header data - what the payload will look like (get or delete don't require body), authorisation header -
-* Response - structure of a sample resoonse with examples
+* Response - structure of a sample response with examples

-Finally (in-code): All queries to the database must be commented with an explanation of how they work and the data they are intended to retrieve

-All images in readme go in DOCS, all source code go into DOCS

-For the applicaiton endpoints below, those with methods GET and DELETE, do not require any body date.
-For the example screenshots taken from Insomnia, the body data you can see is a part of the JWT Token consisting of random characters.
+For the applicaiton endpoints below, those with methods GET and DELETE, do not require any body data.
+The example screenshots taken from Insomnia with those methods, the body data you can see is a part of the JWT Token consisting of random characters.

+For a regular (not admin) user to delete or update data from a table, they must be the creator of that data, so we can use `get_jwt_identity()` to check the identity of the user and match it against the user identity who created the data.
+This can be written as `str(invoice.attendee_id) != get_jwt_identity()`, where 'invoice', is the data the user is trying to update or delete.

 ### Authentication